lululxvi/deepxde/README.md

 Use SciCoNet if you need a deep learning library that

-- approximate functions from a dataset with/without constraints,
+- approximates functions from a dataset with/without constraints,
-- approximate functions from multi-fidelity data,
+- approximates functions from multi-fidelity data,
 - solves partial differential equations (PDEs),
 - solves integro-differential equations (IDEs),
 - solves fractional partial differential equations (fPDEs).